DivyanshMittal-exe/COL226/README.md

 # COL 226: Programming Languages

+## Design and Implementation Decisions
+Since the given EBNF has reduce reduce conflicts, for a) bool exp and int exp , b) negation of a number become ambigous .
+Along with it, since we need to support expressions like tt < ff, we need to modify the language The concept of having bool exp,bool factor, int exp etc have all been changed to one single "expression".
+To check the validity of a statement, I have implemented a type checker.
+It essentially keeps a list of tuple of (variable name, type) and makes sure that when a binary operation or unary operation is done on an expression then that is correct type.
+Eg if we have Expression + Expression, where one is of integer type and other a bool, this throws an error.
+To remove the negation problem, any integer is read as it is, and if a ~ character is present in front, it gets read seperately as a NEG token.
+Thus both these conflicts are resolved.

+To make sure precedence is followed, that the grammar given specifies, we use the Yacc's feature of specifying precedence.

+## Semantic directed translations

+## Running the code

+To parse and create an AST file run
+    ```
+        make
+        parseFile "filename";
+    ```

+To parse and create an AST file without type checking run
+    ```
+        make
+        parseFileNTC "filename";
+    ```

 ## Context Free Grammar

 Below is the EBNF of the grammar I implement as EBNF